sami-amer/forestry.io/_posts/2021-12-15-creating-a-language.md

 If that introduction piqued your interest, my entire project is linked below.

 Feel free to use my language in any of your creations, just contact me to let me know.
+[For iOS](../../assets/files/ConLangsFinalProject.pdf)

 <embed src="/assets/files/ConLangsFinalProject.pdf" type="application/pdf" style="width: 100%; height: 100vw"/>